Canon 1D vs Nikon W300

 - More modern: Reflects 15 years and 8 months of technical progress since the 1D launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the 1D comes out slightly ahead of the W300 (15 : 14 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the match-up finishes in a tie (14 points each).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon 1D vs Nikon W300